rmatarazzo/scrape_tester_100/AI-Powered_Analytics_Project_scraper_test_100.md

 ## Project and Work Product Description:  (should be 1 CONCISE paragraph, 3-7 sentences)
 	• Answer "This project / work product (solution) fills these gaps... "

-	This Python program identifies websites suitable for web scraping.
-The user enters a topic that will be used to generate a list of up to 100 relevant websites.
+	Identify websites suitable for web scraping automatically.
+	User is prompted to enter a topic that will be used to generate a list of up to 100 relevant websites.
 	The program builds a list of their links.
 	Each link is tested for web scraping capabilities.
 	The program generates a report for the user that identifies which websites were successfully scraped and which ones failed along with corresponding error codes.

     • Main goals and problem(s) it solves.